SonithPai/Mini-Projects/README.md

 # Mini Projects

-These are a few small python projects that I've been working on
+These are a few small python projects that I've been working on.

 ## Coin Flip